strohs/memeify/README.md

 ## Building
-This is a multi-module maven project consisting of two modules: `lambdas` and `frontend`. `Lambdas` contains the lambda code and `frontend` contains an OPTIONAL sample web page I used for playing around with vue.js and AWS integration (more info on this in the frontend section below)
+This is a maven project consisting of two modules: `lambdas` and `frontend`. `Lambdas` contains the lambda code while `frontend` contains an OPTIONAL sample web page I used for playing around with vue.js and AWS (more info on this in the frontend section below)

 * to build the memeify lambda jar file, cd into the project root directory and run